oglimmer/db-streaming-large-data/README.md

 Query the data:

-(at this point in time you might want to use -Xmx256M)
+(at this point in time you might want to use -Xmx256M or less)

 ```
 curl http://localhost:8080/plain-direct-poi # better do this from a browser